GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: GMWBs in a Binomial Asset Pricing Model

 Next, we define another binomial tree for the account value $W$ which contains two values at each node.
 The first component, denoted $W_{i^{-}}$, is the account value after adjusting for market movements but before fees are deducted or withdrawals are made.
 The second component, denoted $W_{i}$, is the account value after adjusting for fees and withdrawals.
+We have

-We have for $i\in\mc{I}_{N}^{+}$.
+for $i\in\mc{I}_{N}^{+}$.
 Although the tree for the underlying asset $\{S_{i}\}$ is recombining, the tree for the account value $\{W_{i}\}$ is non-recombining.
 For any $i$ there are $i+1$ nodes for $S_{i}$ but $2^{i}$ nodes for $W_{i}$ on the respective trees.
 The subtraction of the periodic withdrawals imposes a path dependency on the model.

-\section{Valuation perspectives and decompositions}
+\subsection{Valuation perspectives and decompositions}

 There are two separate perspectives for valuing the variable annuity with GMWB rider.
 The first, corresponding to the policyholder, treats the variable annuity and GMWB rider together and values the total payments received over the life of the contract.
 The second, corresponding to the insurer, considers the embedded optionality of the GMWB rider separately to price and hedge the additional risk.
-This approach used in \citet{RefWorks:32} and \citet{Hyndman-Wenger-Decomp} in a continuous time setting.
+This approach was used in \citet{RefWorks:32} and \citet{Hyndman-Wenger-Decomp} in a continuous time setting.
 In the discrete-time binomial model we obtain similar theoretical results as in the continuous-time setting of \citet{Hyndman-Wenger-Decomp}.
 However, in the discrete-time binomial model we also provide an explicit computational framework for pricing and hedging.

-\subsection{Policyholder valuation perspective}
+\subsubsection{Policyholder valuation perspective}

 Denote by $V_{n}$ the value to the policyholder at time $n$ of the remaining payments to be received from the complete contract (VA plus GMWB rider).
 By the risk neutral pricing formula we obtain the following backward in time recursive relationship